theupdateframework/taps/tap3.md

 ## The new file format of targets metadata

-Using the new file format of targets metadata, a delegation may specify _multiple_ role names instead of a single one.
+Using the new file format of targets metadata, a delegation may specify _multiple_ role names as required to sign, instead of a single one.

 <pre>
 {